 Do something new to you

 Maybe you are sick of your everyday, mundane routine after work, or perhaps your weekends need just a bit more excitement.
-Challenge yourself and do something that scares you, like grabbing a harness, a rope, and giving climbing a try.
+Challenge yourself and do something that scares you, like grabbing a harness or a rope, and giving climbing a try.
 The challenge of reaching the top hold of the route is addicting, and the rush of joy when you do complete the route won’t leave you for hours.

 Take a dance class

 Whether you are celebrating your strong, capable body, or even a recent accomplishment at work, feed off this excitement and bring it into your workout.
-The best workout to stay amped up?
+The best workout to stay amped up.
 The high-energy music will mimic your high-energy mood, and the moves will get your heart pumping.
 Plus, dance not only works your heart and core muscles, but will also put your coordination, concentration, and memory to the test.

 Go for a run